2CC: News

 2CC provides a 24-hour news service.
 Its own, locally based, Capital Radio News Service provides news bulletins from 5.30am every half-hour during its breakfast show and then hourly from 9.00am - 6.00pm Monday to Friday.
 It broadcasts locally based half-hourly news bulletins from 6.00am - 9.00am (then hourly till midday) on Saturday and Sunday mornings.

-Overnight hourly news bulletins are supplied by Macquarie National News.
+Overnight hourly news bulletins are supplied by Nine Radio.

 Sport

-During the rugby league season, The Continuous Call Team is broadcast from 2GB each Friday night, Saturday and Sunday with live NRL action.
+During the rugby league season, the Continuous Call Team is broadcast from 2GB each Friday night, Saturday and Sunday with live NRL action.
+In March 2019, the station lost the rights to control local Canberra Raiders NRL games, with 2GB taking control from the 2019 NRL season.

+Controversy

+2002 plagiarism

+In July 2002, 2CC was accused of plagiarism on the ABC television program Media Watch.
+The program alleged that journalist Kylie Johnson had been plagiarising stories from radio 666 ABC Canberra (now ABC Radio Canberra) news bulletins by changing a few words here and there and then reading them out on 2CC an hour later.
+In evidence, Media Watch presented transcripts of stories first broadcast on ABC Canberra and then re-broadcast on 2CC.
+The management of 2CC and the directors of the Capital Radio Network declined to comment on this incident.